scooomaker/scooomaker/README.md

 - 🔭 I’m currently working on developing My own website.
 - 🌱 I’m currently learning Nextjs and Tailwindcss.
-- ⚡ Fun fact: I like programming, art, finance and some new media.
+- ⚡ Fun fact: I like programming, art, finance and new media.

 <!--
 - 👯 I’m looking to collaborate on ...